ShaderFrog/glsl-parser/README.md

 - Function calls in the grammar are TYPE_NAME LEFT_PAREN, in my grammar they're IDENTIFIER LEFT_PAREN, because TYPE_NAME is only used for structs, and function names are stored in their own separate place in the scope.

-# WIP Notes

-## Fixme

-Preprocessor

-- Handle backslash newlines in preprocessor (fml)
-- Implement optional whitespace flag
-- `__LINE__` - others?
-- ✅ Token pasting operator ##
-- ✅ #version
-- ✅ What is #pragma?

-Parser

-- glsl version switch to support glsl es 3 vs 1?
-- Figure out the preprocessor strategy
-- Verify every node type has a generator
-- "attribute" isn't used in GLSL ES 1.0 version parsing yet
-- Cleanup(?) of array_specifier, fully_specified_type, quantified_identifier, to
-  see if they need to be their own nodes, or if they can be inserted into parent declarations instead.
-- "declarator" has three constructors, double check these are ok and shouldnt be consolidated
-- Declarator also seems a little awkward when parsed, for example parsing a uniform statement, it becomes:

-      type: 'declaration_statement',
-      declaration: {
-        type: 'declarator_list',
-        declarations: [{
-          type: 'declarator',
-- Add location information to the output
-- Semantic analysis of scope of variables
-- Differentiate constructors from function calls?
-- This line is valid GLSL ES 1.0 but not 3.0: vec4 buffer	= texture2D(renderbuffer, uv);
-- Add preprocessComments to the preprocessor as option
-- ✅ Finish all the parsing
-- ✅ The shape of for/while statements
-- ✅ What is leftAssociate doing again?
-Do I need it?
-- ✅ A + parses to {type: '+', chidlren: [left, '+', right]} - can I remove that
-  middle child and put whitespace as a key of the top level +
-- ✅ Can I move all trailing whitespace into a ws key instead of in children?
-- ✅ (related to whitespace) Fix the problem with tokens like "+" being both nodes with a left and right, as well as inline nodes in children arrays to support whitespace handling - have a "keyword" node - check what astparser does online for keywords

-Import from Shadertoy / GLSL Sandbox
-- Rename variables to try to use shaderfrog engine
-- Change any math in AST that needs to be changed
-- Add shaderfrog engine uniforms

-If the shader has

-uniform vec2 resolution;
-#define iResolution resolution
-float minres = min(iResolution.x, iResolution.y);

-Then if I need to rename resolution to vUv, I need to know that it's aliased in the define statement.
-For any defines that **aren't numbers** I need to preprocess them.
-Maybe i need to preprocess everything since numbers can be used in #if statements

-#define _ iResolution.x;
-vec3 a = _

-gl_FragCoord > vUv

-This sounds like it requires a full preprocess to handle.

-# What?

-- Making this Babel ESTree compatible to use babel ecosystem
-  - Huh maybe not, since ESTree is JS specific
-- Shaderfrog engine for switching testing
-- Write shader vertex / fragment
-- Auto parse constants, variables, uniforms, let them be used